ChrisWiegman/kana/README.md

 - Much more clear prompts and messages on the commands themselves
 - Other system support (time allowed)
 - Writing a lot more tests (it's a personal project, I start where I can)
+- A proper website for all this documentation (I already bought a domain, afterall)

 # Completely Uninstalling Kana